Desecheo Island: History

 No evidence of Pre-Columbian human settlement of the island has been uncovered.
 Christopher Columbus was the first European to visit the island during his second voyage to the New World; however, it was not named until 1517 by Spanish explorer Nuñez Alvarez de Aragón.
 During the 18th century the island was used by smugglers, pirates and bandits to hunt imported feral goats.
 During World War II, and until 1952, the island was used as a bombing range by the United States Armed Forces.
 From 1952 to 1964 the United States Air Force used Desecheo for survival training.
 In 1976 administration of the island was given to the U.S. Fish and Wildlife Service and in 1983 it was designated as a National Wildlife Refuge.
-In 2000 it received a Marine reserve designation and fishing is allowed within 1/2 mile around the island.
+In 2000 it received a Marine reserve designation and fishing is allowed within 1/2-mile around the island.

 On May 12, 2022, 11 Haitian migrants died, 31 were rescued and others were feared missing, near Desecheo Island after their boat capsized on its way to Puerto Rico, from Haiti.

-Conservation and Restoration
+Conservation and restoration

 In the early 1900s, Desecheo NWR was still a major nesting ground for thousands of seabirds.
 Approximately 15,000 brown boobies, 2,000 red-footed boobies (Sula sula), 2,000 brown noddies (Anous stolidus), 1,500 bridled terns (Onychoprion anaethetus), and hundreds of magnificent frigatebirds (Fregata magnificens), laughing gulls (Larus atricilla), and sooty terns (Onychoprion fuscatus) nested here.

 Invasive mammals, including goats and rats, began to impact Desecheo NWR early in the 20th century.
 Around and during the time of World War II, the island was used as an artillery range by the US Air Force.
 That and the invasive species’ damage to Desecheo's ecosystem have been severe, and by the turn of the millennium, virtually no seabirds were using the refuge.

 In response, in 2016 the US Fish and Wildlife Service (USFWS), Island Conservation, and other key partners, including the US Department of Agriculture (USDA), and Bell Laboratories and Tomcat, worked together to remove invasive black rats and Rhesus macaques from the island.

-One year later, Desecheo Island was declared free of invasive species, and signs of recovery were observed, including Audubon's shearwaters sighted on the island for the first time and new bridled tern nests discovered.
+One year later Desecheo Island was declared free of invasive species, and signs of recovery were observed, including Sargasso shearwaters sighted on the island for the first time and new bridled tern nests discovered.